 The MTHFR gene has also been gaining popularity.
-The best diet for someone with the MTHFR gene is to eat foods high in folate and vitamin B2.
+The best diet for someone with the MTHFR gene is to eat high folate and vitamin B2 foods.
 Think leafy greens for folate and animal foods such as meat and dairy for the vitamin B2 sources.

 Can you see how important it is to eat a whole food diet that contains all the micronutrients (vitamins and minerals) found within the macronutrients?
 This article will help you to find healthy sources of all the macronutrients, including healthy fats, proteins, and carbohydrates.